CAN I LIVE ?

 I’ve always loved different things; different musical genres, different sports, different everything.
 Variety and eclecticism have mostly defined my tastes, my abilities and more dramatically, my personal and professional paths, which may explain why I’ve taken to seemingly unrelated practices such as caring for leather shoes, building small computer networks, penning essays and novels and taking many different types of photos: landscape photos, but also street photos, portrait photos, wildlife photos, still life photos, etc.

 And trust me, I have tried feeling otherwise.
-I have tried solely being a landscape photographer because I’m naturally inclined to landscapes, but I’ve had a hard time resisting, for example, the barren beauty of an old dugout or the appeal of spontaneous street portrait, especially when, after a few years of practice, I realized that all my favorite takes had this commonality which applied to any genre of photography I practiced: a mood.
+I have tried solely being a landscape photographer, for example, because I’m naturally inclined to landscapes, but I’ve had a hard time resisting, for example, the barren beauty of an old dugout or the appeal of a spontaneous street portrait or even a casual postcard-like cityscape, especially when, after a few years of practice, I realized that all my favorite takes had this commonality: a mood.